 2. Why use MSG?

 MSG is the purest form of umami, which is a taste that brings out the savory deliciousness of food and adds dimension to the flavors.
-About one half teaspoon can enhance the flavor of a pound of meat or 4-6 servings of vegetables, casseroles or soup.
-Best yet, MSG has two-thirds less sodium than table salt and can enhance the flavor of food while decreasing the need for salt.
+Best yet, MSG contains 1/3 the amount of sodium in salt and can enhance the flavor of food while decreasing the need for salt.

 “SOME STUDIES HAVE SHOWN THAT IT IS POSSIBLE TO MAINTAIN FOOD PALATABILITY WITH A LOWERED OVERALL SODIUM LEVEL IN A FOOD WHEN MSG IS SUBSTITUTED FORSOME OF THE SALT.”

 Yes, MSG is safe to consume.
 Health experts have endorsed the safety of MSG based on extensive scientific research and a long history of use around the world.1-4 Some people identify themselves as sensitive to MSG, however reactions have not been consistently demonstrated in double-blind, placebo-controlled human trials.4-6 In fact, MSG is not considered an allergen.5

 Also, the International Headache Society removed MSG from its list of causative factors for headaches in January of 2018.6

 In 1908, Japanese scientist Dr. Kikunae Ikeda was the first to attribute glutamate to the unique taste we now know as umami.

 He noticed the savory taste in seaweed broth was distinct from the four basic tastes of sweet, sour, bitter, and salty.
 Following his discovery, in 1909 MSG was patented and commercialized as AJI-NO-MOTO™.
 Today, MSG is made by a fermentation process that starts with corn.

 5. How did MSG receive A Bad Rap?